 4.2 Fees paid by you in advance for professional work to be performed and clearly identifiable as such shall not be regarded as clients’ monies.

-6.2 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
-Those subcontractors will be bound by our client confidentiality terms.
+6.5 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
+The subcontractors will be bound by our client confidentiality terms.
+You may additionally need to consider your data protection responsibilities.

 7.1 We will inform you if we become aware of any conflict of interest in our relationship with you or in our relationship with you and another client unless we are unable to do so because of our confidentiality obligations.
 We have safeguards that can be implemented to protect the interests of different clients if a conflict arises.
 Where conflicts are identified which cannot be managed in a way that protects your interests then we regret that we will be unable to provide further services.

 7.2 If there is a conflict of interest that is capable of being addressed successfully by the adoption of suitable safeguards to protect your interests then we will adopt those safeguards.
-We reserve the right to provide services for other clients whose interests are not the same as yours or are adverse to yours subject of course to the obligations of confidentiality referred to above.
+In resolving the conflict, we would be guided by ICAEW’s Code of Ethics, which can be viewed at icaew.com/en/membership/regulations-standards-and-guidance/ethics.
+During and after our engagement, you agree that we reserve the right to act for other clients whose interests are or may compete with or be adverse to yours, subject, of course, to our obligations of confidentiality and the safeguards set out in the paragraph on confidentiality above.

 9.1 Should we resign or be requested to resign we will normally issue a disengagement letter to ensure that our respective responsibilities are clear.

-9.2 Should we have no contact with you for a sustained period we may issue to your last known address a disengagement letter and hence cease to act.
+9.2 Should we have no contact with you for a sustained period we may issue to your last known address a disengagement letter and thereafter cease to act.

 10.1 Unless you instruct us otherwise we may, where appropriate, communicate with you and with third parties via email or by other electronic means.
 The recipient is responsible for virus checking emails and any attachments.